MITRAL VALVE REPAIR EXPERTS

 NT-ProBNP and Cardiac Troponin I dosage

-Complete abdominal ultrasound scan (must be particularly closely examined : the adrenal glands for signs of Cushing’s disease, pancreas for signs of pancreatitis, an occult tumour must also be searched for)
+Full abdominal ultrasound scan (must be particularly closely examined : adrenal glands for signs of Cushing’s disease, pancreas for signs of pancreatitis, an occult tumour present)

-Blood work : haematology, complete biochemistry panel, electrolytes, C-Reactive Protein, SDMA, cPLi, T4, TSH, 4DX
+Blood tests : haematology, complete biochemistry panel, electrolytes, C-Reactive Protein, SDMA, cPLi, T4, TSH, 4DX

 Urinalysis including UPCR and bacterial culture (sampling by cystocentesis)

 Faecal analysis (culture, search for occult blood loss and parasites)

 Full coagulation profile including antithrombin III dosage (compulsory to confirm the feasibility of extracorporeal circulation)

 Blood typing (DEA 1.1)

 Interpretation of the results, validation that your dog fits the criteria for open heart surgery